Spectral State Compression of Markov Processes: Markov Rank, Aggregability, and Lumpability

 Low-rank decomposition of the Markov chain is related to several reduced-order models.
-For example, we can show that the Markov chain with a small nonnegative rank is equivalent to a membership model with a small number of latent variables. \begin{Proposition}[Nonnegative Markov Rank and Membership Model] The Markov chain with transition probability matrix $\bP$ has a nonnegative rank $\rankp(\bP) \leq r$ if and only if there exists a stochastic process $\{Z_t\} \subset [r]$ such that
+For example, the Markov chain with a small nonnegative rank is equivalent to a membership model. \begin{Proposition}[Nonnegative Markov Rank and Membership Model] The Markov chain with transition probability matrix $\bP$ has a nonnegative rank $\rankp(\bP) \leq r$ if and only if there exists a stochastic process $\{Z_t\} \subset \{1,\ldots, r\}$ such that

-\end{Proposition} Eq.\ \eqref{eq:latent-process} suggests a membership model where $Z_t$'s are meta-states and the observed states $X_t$'s represent mixtures of the meta-states.
-A similar notion of this model was referred to as the \emph{Markov decision process with rich observations} \citep{azizzadenesheli2016reinforcement1}, the knowledge of which allows significant acceleration of reinforcement learning algorithms.